 Large-Scale Production of Hair Follicle Germs

-I have covered Dr. Junji Fukuda and his important hair related work at Yokohama National University in Japan several times on this blog in the past.
-Most recently, this was just two weeks ago in relation to his latest paper titled “Spontaneous hair follicle germ (HFG) formation in vitro, enabling the large-scale production of HFGs for regenerative medicine“, which was published towards the end of 2017, but seems to now be dated as 2018.
+I have covered Dr. Junji Fukuda and the Fukuda Lab several times on this blog in the past.
+Their important hair related research takes place at Yokohama National University in Japan.
+Most recently, this was just two weeks ago in relation to their latest paper titled: “Spontaneous hair follicle germ (HFG) formation in vitro, enabling the large-scale production of HFGs for regenerative medicine“.
+It was published towards the end of 2017, but seems to now be dated as 2018.

 At the time, I decided that this development was only worth a cursory mention in my once a month “brief items of interest” post.
 My decision was clouded by the fact that this research only entailed work on mice (see bottom part of image on left, courtesy Yokohama National University).
 We are all a bit bored/tired/frustrated with that of course.